nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 4.

-* 4a.
+* 3b.
 The given format is invalid.

-    * 4a1.
+    * 3b1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 4a2.
+    * 3b2.
 User enters new input
-    * Steps 4a1 - 4a2 are repeated until the format for the entered input is correct
+    * Steps 3b1 - 3b2 are repeated until the format for the entered input is correct

       Use case resumes from step 4.

-**Use case: Access frequently used contacts**
+**Use case: UC06 Mark frequently used contacts**

 **MSS**

-1. User requests to access frequently used contacts
+1. User requests to list the contacts or [search (UC02)](#uc02) for a contact
-2. ContactCS shows a list of persons
+2. ContactCS shows a list of contacts
+3. User requests to mark certain contacts as frequently accessed
+4. ContactCS removes the marking from these contacts for quick access

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.
-  * 2a1.
+    * 1a1.
 ContactCS displays a message to the user saying that the list is empty

       Use case ends.

 * 3a.
+The given index is invalid.

+    * 3a1.
+ContactCS requests the user to provide the correct index
+    * 3a2.
+User enters new index
+    * Steps 3a1 - 3a2 are repeated until the index entered are correct

+      Use case resumes from step 4.

+* 3b.
 The given format is invalid.

-    * 3a1.
+    * 3b1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 3a2.
+    * 3b2.
 User enters new input
+    * Steps 3b1 - 3b2 are repeated until the format for the entered input is correct

+      Use case resumes from step 4.

+**Use case: UC07 Access frequently used contacts**

+**MSS**

+1. User requests to access frequently used contacts
+2. ContactCS shows a list of matching contacts

+    Use case ends.

+**Extensions**

+* 1a.
+The list is empty.
+  * 1a1.
+ContactCS displays a message to the user saying that the list is empty

+    Use case ends.

+* 1b.
+The given format is invalid.

+    * 1b1.
+ContactCS requests the user to provide the correct format and shows the valid command format
+    * 1b2.
+User enters new input
-    * Steps 3a1 - 3a2 are repeated until the format for the entered input is correct
+    * Steps 1b1 - 1b2 are repeated until the format for the entered input is correct

       Use case resumes from step 2.

-**Use case: View usage instructions**
+**Use case: UC08 View usage instructions**

 **MSS**